 Safety surfaces should be provided indoors or outside wherever the fall height is greater than 600mm (BS EN 1177).
 However, a school-specific risk assessment may deem it a safe practice to install a safety surface at fall heights below this requirement.

 Appropriate impact-absorbing surfaces, such as wetpour rubber and artificial grass have been shown to reduce injuries.
 Suitable safety surfaces should be sourced for outdoor use, where required, to a depth of 300-400mm depending on the critical fall height.
 It should be free of entrapments, sharp edges or projections that could cause injury.

-Recommended size of impact-absorbing surfaces increase in line with the critical fall height, typically:
+The recommended size of impact-absorbing surfaces increases in line with the critical fall height, typically: